History of the Jews in Speyer: Pogroms and expulsions beginning 1195

 The Jewish community of Speyer never regained the size and status it had had before 1349.
 In the years between the pogroms the relations between Jews and Christians were tense and the Jews had to put up with many restrictions.
 From 1405 to 1421 they were entirely banned from the city.
 On February 11, 1431, King Sigismund ordered that any complaint brought against Jews in Speyer should be heard only before the municipal court, indicating that Jews lived in Speyer that year.
 There is a document from 1434 in which the Speyer council renewed the right of the Jews to live in the city for another six years, for which 5 to 35 Gilders were to be paid per household.
 Yet, the council again had to yield to the demands of the citizens and decree an expulsion; as early as the following year, on 8 May 1435, the Jews were again expelled "for ever" from the city.
-The decree said: The council is compelled to banish the Jews; but it has no designs upon their lives or their property: it only revokes their rights of citizenship and of settlement.
-Until November 11 they are at liberty to go whither they please with all their property, and in the meantime they may make final disposition of their business affairs.
+The decree said: "The council is compelled to banish the Jews; but it has no designs upon their lives or their property: it only revokes their rights of citizenship and of settlement.
+Until November 11 they are at liberty to go whither they please with all their property, and in the meantime they may make final disposition of their business affairs."
 One of the refugees from Speyer was Moses Mentzlav whose son, Israel Nathan, founded a printing house in Soncino, Italy.

-Again, for 1467 there is a document confirming that the city of Speyer welcomed Jews for the duration of another ten years at the instigation of the bishop because he had special powers to set rules for the livelihoods of the Jews.
-In the years 1468, 1469 and 1472 bishop Matthias von Rammung decreed that all Jews in Speyer were to live together in one area and that they might have a synagogue.
+Again, for 1467 there is a document confirming that the city of Speyer welcomed Jews for another ten years at the direction of the bishop, who had special powers to set rules for the livelihoods of the Jews.
+In the years 1468, 1469 and 1472 Bishop Matthias von Rammung decreed that all Jews in Speyer were to live together in one area and that they might have a synagogue.
 They were to wear clothes of such a fashion as to distinguish them from the Christians.
 Men were to wear pointed hats in different colours (this had already been decided at the Fourth Council of the Lateran in 1215) and a yellow ring on their chest.
 There are documents showing Jews of Speyer already wearing pointed hats by the mid-14th century.
 Jewish women had to wear two blue ribbons in their veils.
 Jews were forbidden to participate in the public occasions of the Christians, employ Christian servants or midwives, sell medicines, or engage in usury.
 Jews had to stay out of public areas and were to keep their windows and doors closed during Holy Week and important holidays.
 In 1472 many Jews committed suicide to avoid forced baptism.
 As of 1500/1529 there were no Jews in Speyer.